 Open any map of Italy.
-To understand where Ischia Ponte is, look for Naples.
-And right next to it is the promontory of Miseni, the island and town of Procida, and finally the second, bigger island.
-This is Ischia.
-A volcanic island in the Tyrrhenian Sea seems to guard the gulf of Naples in its northern part.
-It is also known as Henaria and belongs to the province of Naples in the Campania region.
+To find out where Ischia Ponte is located, look for Naples.
+Right nearby are Cape Miseno, the island and town of Procida, and finally, a second, larger island — that’s Ischia.
+This volcanic island in the Tyrrhenian Sea seems to guard the northern part of the Gulf of Naples.
+It’s also known as Enaria and belongs to the province of Naples in the Campania region.

-The island of Ischia is part of the Phlegrean Archipelago, the largest in the Bay of Naples.
-The island is home to three dormant volcanoes, Epomeo (789m), Trabotti (512m) and Monte Vezzi (Piedimonte) (395m), which last erupted in 1301.
+The island of Ischia is part of the Phlegraean Archipelago and is the largest in the Gulf of Naples.
+It is home to three dormant volcanoes — Epomeo (789 m), Trabotti (512 m), and Monte Vezzi (Piedimonte) (395 m), which last erupted in 1301.

 Of course, seismologists warn that an eruption is possible.
-But today it only attracts tourists, not scares them away at all.
-After all, you can take great photos from the slopes of Epomeo.
+But nowadays, this only attracts tourists rather than deters them — after all, the slopes of Epomeo offer breathtaking photo opportunities.

 History